IIITLucknowSWEngg/CSAICSBTeam021/Stakeholders.md

 # Stakeholders

 ## Overview
-This document outlines the key stakeholders involved in the Uber clone project.
+This document outlines the key stakeholders involved in the Byjus clone project.
 Stakeholders include all individuals, groups, and organizations that are affected by the project or have an interest in its success.

 ## Internal Stakeholders
 These stakeholders are directly involved in the planning, execution, and delivery of the project.